-Wordless picture books are learning tools for children of all ages.
+The best worldess picture books are learning tools for children of all ages.
 You can appreciate the visual story, sequence, infer, imagine, predict, learn story structure (beginning, middle, end,) consider theme, learn vocabulary (English Language Learners, too!) or use to inspire writing.
+Here are newly published wordless picture books you’ll want to know about.

-I’ve found several amazing books that have just been published recently you’re going to love.
+I’ve found several amazing wordless picture books that have just been published recently you’re going to love.

 A Ball for Daisy by Chris Raschka